rashadism/openchoreo/docs/contributors/adding-new-mcp-tools.md

 - Always check if the handler is nil before adding tools
 - The args struct must have JSON tags matching the schema property names
 - Always marshal the result as JSON
+- Use `handleToolResult` helper function for consistent error handling

 #### 3. Implement the Handler